Peeper cam background

 The wireless camera and monitor/DVR are warranted to be free from defects for a period of 90 days from the date of purchase.
 This does not include damage from water or from abuse.
 Please contact david@ibwo.org for return instructions.

-Dr. Jim Wiley of the University of Maryland Eastern Shore took one of the cameras to Cuba to help with his research.
+The late Dr. Jim Wiley of the University of Maryland Eastern Shore took the first of these cameras to Cuba in 2011 to help with his research.
 The image to the right shows an adult West Indian Woodpecker with eggs.
 Dr. Wiley's camera has infrared LEDs, so the image is grayscale.
 Click here to see more images from Cuba (Fernandina's Flicker and Bare-legged Owl).